Hannes-vz/Windows-noise-suppression/README.md

-#NOISE SUPPRESSION FOR WINDOWS !!
+# NOISE SUPPRESSION FOR WINDOWS !!

 ## Voice meter setup:

 Import setting from *Voice_bannanna_settings.xml*

-:or
+OR

 Go to system settings and in Patch Insert section enable:
   - in 1 Left
   - in 1 Right